 What would make the Agent and Customer Experience for video calling even better?
 Look critically at your vendor and ask them to for tips on how to improve your video calls, or for new features.

-What can you learn from others?
+What can you learn from others about video calling?
 4 common pitfalls

-Other organizations have rolled out and scaled video calling as a customer contact channel before you.
+Other organisations have rolled out and scaled video calling as a customer contact channel before you.
 What can you learn from their mistakes?
 The 4 most common pitfalls in scaling video calling:

 - DON'T scale up video customer contact as a standalone solution, without integrating in your own front-end, architecture or website.